polca/premise/docs/user_guide/inventories.rst

 Only newly written, UUID-named checkpoints in ``cached_files`` carry expiry metadata.
 Successful checkpoint reopening refreshes their last-use timestamp;
-expiry metadata is separate from the checksummed inventory payload.
+expiry metadata is separate from the inventory files protected by checksums.
 Base checkpoints needed by retained checkpoints are preserved.
 Existing unmarked checkpoints are never automatically adopted or removed; clean them separately after stopping active builds.
 Source/import caches in ``cache``, validation